Streaming Approach to Quadratic Covariation Estimation Using Financial Ultra-High-Frequency Data: Streaming Estimation of Quadratic Variation

-Figure \ref{fig:quadraticSparse} shows visualisation of the quadratic form.
-However, the sparse realized covariance cannot be expressed using the updating vector as it does not meet the requirements given by \eqref{eq:quadDiag}.
+Figure \ref{fig:quadraticSparse} illustrates the quadratic form.
+However, the sparse realized covariance cannot be expressed using an updating vector as it does not satisfy the requirements given by \eqref{eq:quadDiag}.

-Next, we introduce the \emph{average realized covariance}.
-As the sparse realized covariance uses only a fraction of available observations, it is natural to utilize all observations by averaging sparse realized covariances over subgrids given by different lag of the initial observation $l$.
-For a given sampling interval $s$, the average realized covariance is defined as
+Next, we introduce the average realized covariance.
+As the sparse realized covariance uses only a fraction of the available observations, it is natural to use all observations by averaging the sparse realized covariances over subgrids given by different $l$.
+For a given sampling interval $s$, the \textit{average realized covariance} is defined by

 Although this approach reduces the impact of the market microstructure noise, the average realized variance is still a biased estimator of the quadratic variation.
 It can be expressed as a quadratic estimator using the weight matrix